tstromberg/sigstore-the-local-way/README.md

 ## Environment

-This tutorial involves launching several foreground processes, so I highly recommend a terminal multiplexer such as [tmux](https://github.com/tmux/tmux/wiki) or [screen](https://www.gnu.org/software/screen/).
+This tutorial involves launching several foreground services, so I highly recommend a terminal multiplexer such as [tmux](https://github.com/tmux/tmux/wiki) or [screen](https://www.gnu.org/software/screen/).
 For your convenience, this repository includes a [script](launch-sigstore.sh) to relaunch the daemons within a tmux session at the completion of the tutorial.

 ## Installation of non-sigstore prerequisites

 Installing the full-stack requires the Go programming language, a SQL database, and a handful of security tools:

+* Arch Linux: `sudo pacman -S mariadb git softhsm opensc go`
 * Debian|Ubuntu: `sudo apt-get install -y mariadb-server git softhsm2 opensc`
 * Fedora: `sudo dnf install mariadb-server git go softhsm opensc`
 * FreeBSD: `doas pkg install mariadb105-server git softhsm2 opensc`